daruoktab/Intelligent-Granite-Agent/README.md

-# Tool Calling System
+# Advanced Tool Integration with IBM Granite LLM: A Capstone Project

+This capstone project showcases an advanced tool-calling system powered by an **IBM Granite series Large Language Model (LLM)**.
+It demonstrates the LLM's sophisticated capabilities in understanding user queries, intelligently selecting and invoking appropriate tools, and synthesizing information to provide accurate and context-aware responses.
+The system effectively extends the LLM's knowledge and functionalities by integrating external tools for tasks such as date calculations, mathematical evaluations, and text processing.

-This repository contains a tool calling system that integrates various tools for date calculations, mathematical expression evaluations, and text processing into LLM (Large Language Model) based chatbots.
-The system provides both a command-line interface and a web interface.
+This repository provides both a command-line interface (CLI) and a user-friendly web interface to interact with this intelligent tool-integrated chatbot.

+## Core Objective & Significance

+The primary goal of this project is to explore and demonstrate the power of modern LLMs, specifically IBM Granite, in creating agentic systems that can:
+-   Parse complex natural language prompts.
+-   Reason about the necessary steps and tools required to fulfill a request.
+-   Dynamically call external functions/tools with appropriate arguments.
+-   Process tool outputs and generate coherent, natural language responses.

+This work highlights a key advancement in AI – moving beyond simple text generation to creating systems that can act and interact with external data sources and services.

 ## Project Structure